shimaore/blue-rings/test/basic.coffee.md

             NAME = 'bear'
             m.setup_counter NAME, Date.now()+4000

             v = m.update_counter NAME, Value.accept 3
             v.should.have.length 2
             v.should.have.property 0, true
             v.should.have.property 1, Value.accept 3

             v = m.update_counter NAME, Value.accept 2
             v.should.have.length 2
             v.should.have.property 0, true
             v.should.have.property 1, Value.accept 5
+            await sleep 5
             v = m.get_counter NAME
             v.should.have.length 2
             v.should.have.property 0, true
             v.should.have.property 1, Value.accept 5

+            v = m.update_counter NAME, Value.accept -10
+            v.should.have.length 2
+            v.should.have.property 0, true
+            v.should.have.property 1, Value.accept -5

           it 'should accumulate values across two servers', -> port1 = port++